On this page

 Access payloads in your application

-After you create variants with payloads, your application needs to:
+After you create variants with payloads, your application must:

 1. Initialize the Experiment SDK.